 Micah Gold – has over 25 years experience in working with young people, communities and the organisations that serve them.
 Working with organisations to reimagine how community space could be better utilised, he developed a vision for enabling communities to do more for themselves.
 At a time when public services are contracting, it’s the ultimate in doing ‘more for less', providing the tools for communities to do more for themselves, and supporting organisations derive new income streams for existing community assets.
 At a time when public services are contracting, it’s the ultimate in ‘more for less’ and ‘peer to peer’.

-Russ Bubley – has spent the last five years working for mission-driven organisations.
+Russ Bubley – has spent the last seven years working for mission-driven organisations.
 He has a track record of working with social enterprises who want to integrate public good into their day-to-day activities and ambitions.
 He has worked on numerous IT projects both large and small scale, including leading a project that won the “Best use of IT in Wholesale and Investment Banking” in the FST Awards, and working on what is believed to be the first computing “grid” in finance.
 Russ holds an award-winning PhD in computer science.